timofeysie/conchifolia/README.md

 ```

 On the Wikipedia 'list of biases' page, the name is text only, not an anchor, and unlike *Form function attribution bias*, there is no 'new' class to indicate this.

+We need a better plan to deal with items that have no pages.
+For now, we are still not sure programmatically if there are no pages, or the redirect is broken.

 ## Item State